 The Timber Festival is held in Fearnedock, on the Leicestershire/Derbyshire border.
 Timber Festival is a joint venture with The National Forest and Wild Rumpus (The guys behind the wonderful, magical and successful Just So Festival which we absolutely love!)

 Timber Festival 2018

-The Timber Festival launched this Summer and we had been lucky enough to be invited to this inaugural event.
+The Timber Festival launched in 2018 and we had been lucky enough to be invited to this inaugural event and we are so looking forward to heading back this year.
 I can honestly say we had an incredible weekend.
-Timber Festival is a joint venture with The National Forest and Wild Rumpus (The guys behind the wonderful, magical and successful Just So Festival.
-Having visited the Just So Festival for the last four years, I already had high expectations…but having read about the Festival before we arrived, I knew that this family friendly Festival was going to be something really special.
+As I mentioned before, Timber Festival is a joint venture with The National Forest and Wild Rumpus – having visited the Just So Festival for the last five years, I can say that Timber festival has the same wonderful magic.

 The thing I noticed instantly was the laid back, chilled vibe.
 Not the usual ‘hustle and bustle’ that you expect from a festival.
 It felt safe.
 It was not overcrowded.
 The pitches did not feel claustrophobic, and it was lovely to see the children running free without that awful panic alarm in your head that they must not stray.
 It is the one thing I have always worried about with festivals, that worry of losing them in the crowds – particularly as we have three little ones to keep our eyes on.
 But I can honestly say that Timber felt safe…it had a lovely ‘chilled and laid back’ vibe, yet it was still vibrant, fresh and fun.